Our response to dead animals varies depending on the type of animal it is and where the dead animal is located.

 Large domestic animals such as horses, sheep and cattle are reported to our specialist team who record what details are available before clearing the animal.

-Rodents may be picked up by local street cleaning crews and therefore not reported.
+Rodents may be picked up by local street cleaning crews and therefore should not be reported online.
 Nearby fly tip crews may also pick up the animal and dispose of them safely.

-Animals that are hard to identify may be picked up by local street cleaning crews and therefore not reported.
+Birds and animals that are hard to identify may be picked up by local street cleaning crews and therefore should not be reported online.
 Nearby fly tip crews may pick up the animal and dispose of them safely.